Infinite energy equivariant harmonic maps, domination, and anti-de Sitter $3$-manifolds

-\textbf{7.2 Anti-de Sitter geometric structures.} Fix a complete finite volume hyperbolic surface $M=\tilde{M}/\Gamma$ and consider two reductive representations $\rho,j:\Gamma \to \textrm{PSL}_2(\mathbb{R})$ with $\rho$ arbitrary and $j$ geometrically finite.
-For concreteness we assume $M$ has one cusp and $\rho$ has hyperbolic monodromy.
+\begin{defn} A $(G,X)$-\textit{geometric structure} on $M$ is the data of a representation $\rho:\Gamma\to G$ and a transverse section $s:M\to X_\rho$. \end{defn} In this section, an $\textrm{AdS}^3$ geometric structure is a $(G,X)$-geometric structure with (recall the definition of $\mathcal{B}$ from subsection 1.2), and $G=\textrm{SO}_0(2,2)$, which preserves $\mathcal{B}$.
+Here we identify $\textrm{SO}_0(2,2)$ with $(\textrm{SL}_2(\mathbb{R})\times \textrm{SL}_2(\mathbb{R}))/\mathbb{Z}_2$ (see \cite{AL} for this isomorphism).
+The AdS $3$-manifolds constructed so far are quotients of $X$ and in this way inherit $\textrm{AdS}^3$-structures. \begin{remark} Our conventions now differ from that of subsection 1.2., in that now we're using a double cover of $\textrm{AdS}^3$.
+We've done this so we don't have to adjust computations from \cite{AL}. \end{remark} \end{subsection} \begin{subsection}{Anti-de Sitter geometric structures} Fix a complete finite volume hyperbolic surface $M=\tilde{M}/\Gamma$ and consider two reductive representations $\rho,j:\Gamma \to \textrm{SL}_2(\mathbb{R})$ with $\rho$ arbitrary and $j$ geometrically finite.
+For concreteness, we assume $M$ has one cusp and $\rho$ has hyperbolic monodromy.
 This is the most interesting situation and other cases are treated similarly.
 We view the tensor product $\beta:=j\otimes \rho$ as a representation to $\textrm{SO}_0(2,2)$. $M$ has a canonically determined holomorphic structure, and henceforth we view it simultaneously as a hyperbolic surface and a Riemann surface.